 - Requires no installation.
 You can bring your keybox with you anywhere.

-- Python 3.4 or later
+- Python 3.7 or later

-Install Python package together with keybox script:
+Install Python package, together with the keybox wrapper script, from PyPI:

 python3 setup.py install

 The package can also run without installation, directly from source tree root: